Batman: The Black Mirror

 "The Black Mirror" is a Batman story arc written by Scott Snyder, and illustrated by Jock and Francesco Francavilla.
 The story was published in ten issues of Detective Comics in 2011 by DC Comics.
 It is known for being the final Batman storyline of the Post-Crisis DC Universe before the 2011 reboot initiative New 52.
 The storyline was released to critical acclaim from critics who praised Scott Snyder's writing, the art, the horror tone and the action, which managed to convince DC Comics to hire Scott Snyder as the main writer for Batman in the New 52.

 Premise

 The plot tells the continued adventures of Dick Grayson as Batman, as Bruce Wayne continues his work for Batman Incorporated.
 Dick must battle against several villains, one of whom is selling various super villain weapons and items in an underground black market.
 Also, Jim Gordon and his daughter Barbara Gordon must contend with the return of James Gordon Jr., whom they have ex-communicated due to his continued psychopathy.

 Plot

-Dick Grayson is staying in Gotham City while Bruce Wayne is busy with his work on Batman Incorporated and has partnered Wayne Enterprise with Gotham City Police Department.
-Alfred Pennyworth arrives to debrief on Dick on Commissioner Jim Gordon wanting to meet him, where Gordon tells Dick how a 12-year-old boy who was bullied was transformed into a monster similar to Killer Croc and ate a kid's arm due to him ingesting a potion.
-Dick runs tests on the tube, and it is identical.
-Dick dresses up as Batman and goes to confront the child's butler, Mr. Read, but Mr. Read is killed by the boy's mother, Mrs. Redford, who then commits suicide when Dick tries to confront her.
-Dick and Gordon talk to each other, and they find out Mrs. Redford had Mad Hatter's technology tattooed on her neck, which caused her to be brainwashed and kill the butler.
-Gordon thinks a man named Cullen Buck was the one responsible for this, and Dick confronts Buck, who dies mysteriously before being able to answer.

-Dick tracks down a man named William Rhodes because Barbara Gordon tracked him to an organization called the Mirror House, which auctions illegal material that belonged to Gotham's villains.
-During the chaos, William Rhodes accidentally drives himself into a wall, killing himself, but Barbara Gordon creates a fake identity and invitation for Dick to sneak in.
-Tim Drake and Lucius Fox create a mask that allows Dick to sneak in by giving him a mask that lets him impersonate William Rhodes.
-Dick meets up with Harvey Bullock to find out where the next auction is.
-Dick infiltrates the auction where the head of the auction Etienne Guiborg finds out Dick is spying on them and tells the rest of the people to kill him.